 Since this is the information age, plenty of high-end artwork sells online.
 But before you buy over the Internet, make sure you’re purchasing from a legitimate gallery, dealer, or investment firm.

-Masterworks is a great option, especially for the novice art investor because they do most of the work for you.
-Masterworks buy paintings and sell shares to investors, keeping you updated on the investment as it progresses.
+Masterworks is a great online option, especially for the novice art investor because they do most of the work for you.
+Masterworks buys paintings and sell shares to investors, keeping you updated on the investment as it progresses.

 For most people art will be only a small fraction of a well-rounded investment portfolio.
 You may profit, but you’re highly unlikely to get a huge payout from art alone.